Globalising East Asia

-- Understanding of the major forces in the international relations of Asia from 19th C to the present
+- Understand the major forces in the international relations of Asia from 19th C to the present

-- Analysis of the how ideas, identity and norms shape the region and the role of key outside actors
+- Analyse how ideas, identity and norms shape the region and the role of key outside actors

-- Ability to critically evaluate the past, current and future issues in the region
+- Critically evaluate the past, current and future issues in the region

-- Familiarity with the existing theoretical approaches to analyse the inter-regional relations and foreign policy making of the major states in the region
+- Demonstrate familiarity with the existing theoretical approaches to analyse the inter-regional relations and foreign policy making of the major states in the region

 - Develop skills of oral and written communication